 If you are interested in helping with prison ministry, contact Michael Williams, who helps lead this ministry and can help get you involved.

 4. Spanish-Speaking Ministry – Spanish speakers are a fast-growing group in Memphis, and as a bilingual church family, we have several efforts to especially reach out to those who speak Spanish as a first language.
-Can you help us teach English?
+Can you help us with FriendSpeak, helping people practice conversational English while studying through the Gospel of Luke together?
 Can you help us door-knock for our annual Spanish-speaking gospel meeting?
-Can you help us encourage Spanish-speaking families at Kate Bond elementary, such as tutoring at our building?
+Can you help us encourage Spanish-speaking families at Kate Bond elementary, such as helping teach English?

-If you are interested in helping with Spanish-speaking ministry, contact Elias Roque, our Spanish-speaking minister.
+If you are interested in helping with Spanish-speaking ministry, contact Moises Umana, our Spanish-speaking minister.

 5. Food and clothes pantry – We have a food and clothes pantry for those who have immediate needs.
 We often help families through our contacts with Kate Bond and Spanish-speaking outreach.
 Can you contribute food or clothes for our pantry?
 Can you help us keep it organized and ready?

-If you are interested in helping with our food and clothes pantry, contact Kelly Ward, who helps organize this ministry.
+If you are interested in helping with our food and clothes pantry, contact Pam McKay, who helps organize this ministry.

 We are constantly exploring new and better ways to help shine God’s light in Memphis.
 If you have an idea for a an outreach ministry here in our city, please let us know!